Isabel de Villena: Writing

 Sor Isabel had a career not only as an abbess but also as a writer.
 Her most popular work is her Vita Christi.
-Widely considered to be a response to the misogynistic book Spill o Llibre de les dones (“The Mirror or Book of Women”) by Jaume Roig (link!) in 1459, Vita Christi embodied the feminist beliefs held by Sor Isabel.
+Widely considered to be a response to the misogynistic book Spill o Llibre de les dones (“The Mirror or Book of Women”) by Jaume Roig in 1459, Vita Christi embodied the feminist beliefs held by Sor Isabel.
 Jaume Roig was the physician to both Queen Maria and La Trinitat.
 He and Isabel likely knew each other.
 Sor Isabel's book was likely her expression of her dissatisfaction toward the image of women that her male contemporaries created and encouraged in their work.

 Vita Christi, translated as “Christ’s Life,” was a work of devotional literature focusing primarily on drawing readers to identify with Christ's experiences and suffering.
 This kind of literature was popular from the thirteenth through the sixteenth centuries in Western Europe.
 While they were primarily written in Latin, there were also a number that were circulated in the vernacular—the local language—which was the option that Isabel decided to use.
 She wrote in Valencian and Catalan.
 Sor Isabel decided to write a version of Christ's life in the vernacular for the nuns of her convent.
 It was published after her death in 1490 and was printed in 1497 by her niece, Queen Isabella I of Castile.